Alfresco/alfresco-build-tools/docs/security.md

 #### Excluding secrets via regex

-It's possible to provide to `detect-secrets scan` different exclude configurations:
+It's possible to provide to `detect-secrets scan` different exclude regex patterns if you have a lot of false positive that you don't want to handle on an individual basis:

 ```sh
   --exclude-lines EXCLUDE_LINES